-The strategy a company chooses to separate themselves from the competition
+The customer value proposition is the strategy a company chooses to separate themselves from the competition.

 This is based on how the customer defines value, such as:

+I invite you to read the above sentences again.
 That’s because if you do not have a strategy to separate yourself from the competition, then this topic really needs to sink in.

 Deciding how your value proposition fits in the marketplace doesn’t have to be complicated.
 That’s because most companies have no concrete idea what their value proposition is - and this happens more often than you might think!